HPC Lab

 exit 0

-Create a final reporting job called report_job.sh.
-This job will generate a simple summary file listing all BAM and BAI files produced by the pipeline.
+Then, create one last file, report_job.sh, that generates a simple summary file listing all BAM and BAI files produced by the pipeline.

 report_job.sh